Pre-flight safety demonstration: Effectiveness

-Humor or deviation from standardization in safety briefings has drawn critique some aviation experts.
+Humor or deviation from standardization in safety briefings has drawn critique by some aviation experts.
 Research conducted at the University of New South Wales in Australia questions the effectiveness of these briefings in conveying key safety messages for passengers to recall and act upon in an emergency.
 In one study, a range of pre-recorded safety briefings were tested.
 One safety briefing contained humor, another was void of humor (said to reflect a standard style briefing), and another used a celebrity to sell the importance of the safety briefing and the messages contained within.
 Not long after being exposed to the briefing, individuals recalled approximately 50% of the key safety messages from the briefing featuring the celebrity, 45% from the briefing containing humor, and 32% from the briefing void of both a celebrity and humor.
 Two hours post exposure to the pre-flight safety briefings, recall decreased on average by 4% from the original levels across all conditions.